Philip-21/Philip-21/README.md

 ---
 ###  🔭Projects:
    #### Personnal
-  - A Bookings and Reservations app built with Go, js ,HTML and CSS [url](https://bookings-service-application.onrender.com), [github](https://github.com/Philip-21/Bookings-Reservations)
+  - A Bookings and Reservations app built with Go, js ,HTML and CSS. [app](https://bookings-service-application.onrender.com), [github](https://github.com/Philip-21/Bookings-Reservations)
-  - A Repo that explains concurrency patterns in Go [repo](https://github.com/Philip-21/Goroutine-Codes)
+  - A Repo that explains concurrency patterns in Go. [repo](https://github.com/Philip-21/Goroutine-Codes)
-  - A Repo that displas the use of Python tools for  Data Visualization [repo](https://github.com/Philip-21/Python-Workspace/blob/master/datavisualizer-checkpoint.ipynb)
+  - A Repo that displas the use of Python tools for  Data Visualization. [repo](https://github.com/Philip-21/Python-Workspace/blob/master/datavisualizer-checkpoint.ipynb)